decred/dcrwallet/rpc/documentation/api.md

 To avoid exceeding the maximum message size with the return result, a stream is used to break up the response into several messages.
-A single message will have results of a single block, and no unmined transactions, or only unmined transactions (and no mined transactions).
+A single message will have results of a single block and no unmined transactions, or only unmined transactions (and no mined transactions).

 **Request:** `GetTransactionsRequest`